 Some questions

-- How often should we refresh samples of numbers? - Should we try both cold calling and prior contact? - Is it OK to exclude households without a phone? - Should we leave a message after n calls fail to contact anyone at the number?
+- Should we try both cold calling and prior contact? - Is it OK to exclude households without a phone? - Should we leave a message after n calls fail to contact anyone at the number? - Should we exclude cell phones?